Pdf Store App With Gemini

 Discussion

-During this interaction, the majority of my time was towards thinking about how to get the product working.
-In the past, I would have devoted more time towards development (reading documentation, searching libraries, writing code).
-I still did need to devote time to some debugging (read console log output, send to Gemini, or in a small number of cases, search and fix it myself).
+During this interaction, the majority of time was dedicated to thinking about how to get the product working.
+Historically, more time would have been devoted towards development (reading documentation, searching libraries, writing code).
+Time was still required for debugging (read console log output, send to Gemini, or in a small number of cases, search and fix it manually).

-1. Gemini is a software overengineer: Gemini will sometimes choose solution more complex than needed.
-For example, at first when I asked for Gemini to add highlighting, it wrote its own custom tool.
+- Gemini is a software overengineer: Gemini will sometimes choose a solution more complex than needed.
+For example, initially when requested to add highlighting, it wrote its own custom tool.
 It also kept making mistakes, getting the coordinate conversions wrong, and calling methods for converting them that don’t exist.
-Surprised nothing existed, I did a simple search and found this plugin.
-I then insisted that it try to use it and it eventually did (phew, because UI’s are not my forte).
+Since it was surprising that nothing existed, a simple search revealed this plugin.
+The agent was then instructed to try to use it and it eventually did (significantly simplifying the UI work)

-2. Do not give Gemini git access (or access to anything that is not backed up, really): Gemini sometimes made a bad change and wanted to commit it over an uncommitted working change.
-I never allowed access and simply committed when I felt the change was ready (and working).
+- Do not give Gemini git access (or access to anything that is not backed up, really): Gemini sometimes made a bad change and wanted to commit it over an uncommitted working change.
+Access was restricted, and changes were committed only when verified.

-3. Be specific on the product goal, but loose on the implementation details: This is counter to what many people suggest and is generally good for apps where we are past the MVP and want a specific implementation.
+- Be specific on the product goal, but loose on the implementation details: This is counter to what many people suggest and is generally good for apps that are past the MVP stage and want a specific implementation.
 However, for MVP’s, you generally don’t know what you don’t know.
-So let Gemini give you some creative feedback by being vague where the implementation matters less for your intended goal.
-For example, I wanted to add a drawing feature on top of the pdf viewer.
-I didn’t mention how the user would interact with it (should there be a toggle button etc)?
-This let Gemini suggest the likely most common and reasonable option which seemed good to me.
+This allows Gemini to provide creative feedback by being vague where the implementation matters less for the intended goal.
+For example, regarding the drawing feature, the interaction method was left unspecified (should there be a toggle button etc).
+This let Gemini suggest the likely most common and reasonable option which proved to be a reasonable choice.

-4. Run the server and test it yourself During prototyping, you don’t really know what you want.
-I advise against letting gemini try to run the server.
-Run it yourself, see what errors Gemini runs into.
+- Run the server and test it yourself During prototyping, requirements are often fluid.
+It is advisable against letting Gemini try to run the server.
+Manual execution is recommended.
 Often, Gemini can get stuck trying to run the server and examining more output than it needs and this can waste valuable tokens.

-5. Loops happen, ensure you have manual validation checkpoints: I had Gemini always ask me when it wanted to run the server.
-Most of the time I would refuse and run it myself.
-I did this because I’ve seen Gemini get stuck into loops.
+- Loops happen, ensure you have manual validation checkpoints: Gemini was instructed to request permission when it wanted to run the server.
+Requests were often refused in favor of manual execution.
+This precaution prevents loops.
 A common one has been to run the server, find a warning, introduce a bad change to fix it, see the server fail, undo it, see the warning again, then attempt to introduce the bad change again etc etc.

-6. Eventually do add unit tests.
-This will allow gemini to partially validate its changes, and avoid you from having to copy paste errors you see back at it.
-Gemini makes mistakes like we all do.
-Unfortunately, I did not do this here (1-2 hours is not much time).
-I mainly write it because I did see Gemini run into simple errors that resulted in the server no longer working that a unit test could have caught earlier.
+- Eventually do add unit tests.
+This will allow gemini to partially validate its changes, and avoid the need to copy-paste errors encountered.
+Gemini makes mistakes, as is common in development.
+Although not implemented here due to time constraints, this is noted because Gemini encountered simple errors that resulted in the server no longer working that a unit test could have caught earlier.

-7. For the simple things, it appears to follow some best practices: I was impressed by the Dockerfile.
+- For the simple things, it appears to follow some best practices: The Dockerfile was impressive.
 Gemini used staged builds, which means that the image was pretty lightweight and didn’t contain the npm toolset, which is unnecessary.
 The compressed size of the image is still 95MB, but this is a great start.

 Conclusion